March 29, 2008

 Good Shepherd (Free Lutheran) Church sermons

 A fulfilled life?
 Really, Jim?
-So you're also promoting the self-fulfillment Gospel along with the likes of Joel Osteen?
-What do we tell Muslims whose families issue a death warrant upon their conversion?
+So are you also promoting a version of the self-fulfillment Gospel along with the likes of Joel Osteen?
+What do we tell former Muslims whose families issue a death warrant upon their conversion to Christ?
 This is fulfillment?
 Christians never suffer disillusionment, disappointment, depression?
-This is no less than the Word Faith heresy, in a subtler fom.
-Of course, that's part and parcel of the false doctrine of pragmatism which Johnson has adopted along with Rick Warren's Purpose Driven apostasy.
+This is no less than the Word Faith/prosperity heresy, in a subtler fom.
+A theology of Glory, not a theology of the cross.
+Of course, that's part and parcel of the false doctrine of pragmatism which Johnson seems to have adopted along with Rick Warren's Purpose Driven apostasy.
 The Bible says be sober minded, it is not concerned about us being happy or playful or even having recreational time.
-These are man's ways of 'renewing strength' - they are very common sense and there is nothing wrong with playing.
+Though these are not bad in themselves, these are man's ways of 'renewing strength' - they are very common sense and there is nothing wrong with playing.
 But it is NOT in Scripture!
+It is not promised to us in the gospel as a part of the Christian life.

-He calls the spiritual gifts "stilts" that God gives us when we're saved.. and of course in the story the stilts are what keep the king happy... instead of working all the time.
+He calls the spiritual gifts "stilts" that God gives us when we're saved.. and of course in the story the stilts, being a recreational activity, are what keep the king happy when he works... instead of working all the time and never having fun.

 March 22, 2008